JulienDuranleau/Inke/readme.md

 ## Downloads
 [Windows, Mac and linux download links](https://github.com/JulienDuranleau/Inke/releases)

+## Install on Windows/Linux
 No install process, download, unzip in a folder, launch

+## Install on MacOSX
+Download, unzip in a folder and move the app to your `/Applications` folder.
+Authorize app in your security panel if OSX doesn't let you launch it the first time.

 ## Shortcuts
 | Shortcut    | Action